 Local Providers are encouraged to use technologies, services, and instructional delivery systems, including distance education, in a manner sufficient to increase the amount and quality of learning and lead to improved student outcomes.
-This is accomplished through facilitating ongoing, job-embedded professional learning; providing technical assistance; curating primary instructional resources via the KYAE Instructional Framework Series, the KYAE Digital Lesson Bank, and the KYAE Professional Learning Website; and coordinating supplemental, vendor-based digital instructional resources.
+This is accomplished with Instructor Development and Student Outcomes (IDSO) branch support in facilitating ongoing, job-embedded professional learning and providing technical assistance.
+Support and offerings for Instructional Development and Student outcomes include professional learning outlined in the KYAE Professional Learning Handbook, and IDSO coordination of supplemental, vendor-based digital instructional resources.

-Courses and Instruction
+Courses and Instruction Courses

-Courses

-All providers are strongly encouraged to establish scheduled courses in KAERS as cohorts for students consistently learning in the same content area at the same time and place (e.g., 9:00-11:00am on Monday, Tuesday, Wednesday, and Thursday mornings), with the ultimate goal being moving students through a program of study to achieve measurable skills gains.
-Student demand, determined through methods such as analyzing student attendance patterns, maybe one resource that informs setting effective course schedules.
+All providers are strongly encouraged to establish scheduled courses in KAERS as cohorts for students consistently learning in the same content area at the same time and place (e.g., 9:00-11:00am on Monday, Tuesday, Wednesday, and Thursday mornings), with the goal being moving students through a program of study to achieve measurable skills gains.
+Student demand, determined through methods such as analyzing student attendance patterns, should inform setting effective course schedules.